NVIDIA-Merlin/publications/tutorials/KDD2022tutorial/README.md

 ## Tutorial Outline

 The tutorial will cover how to iterate over performing GPU accelerated feature engineering and preprocessing using Merlin [NVTabular](https://github.com/NVIDIA-Merlin/NVTabular), and building and training  a two-stage recommender system with [Merlin Models](https://github.com/NVIDIA-Merlin/models).
-Two-stage recommender system will consist of a candidate retrieval stage with MF [3] and Two-Tower models [9], and a ranking stage including deep learning-based ranking models [7], [8].
+Two-stage recommender system will consist of a candidate retrieval stage with MF [3] and Two-Tower models [9], and a ranking stage including deep-learning based ranking models [7], [8].
 We will use a publicly available dataset to teach these concepts on a small scale, but participants can apply the same code to large scale data tasks.
 Participants will gain hands-on experience in this tutorial, and take this knowledge back to their organizations to build custom accelerated recommender systems models.

 The tutorial is outlined as follow:
 - **Presentation**